SamGRosen/samgrosen.github.io/_writings/matching.md

 \end{equation} \tag{2}\label{2}
 $$

-Where $\mathbf{Q}$ is a square matrix describing the state transitions between non-absorbing states, $\mathbf{R}$ is a vector of probabilities for non-absorbing states to move into absorbing states, and $I$ is an identity matrix with a dimension equal to the number of absorbing states.
+Where $$\mathbf{Q}$$ is a square matrix describing the state transitions between non-absorbing states, $\mathbf{R}$ is a vector of probabilities for non-absorbing states to move into absorbing states, and $I$ is an identity matrix with a dimension equal to the number of absorbing states.
 Using $\eqref{1}$ as an example, we see that we will only have a one-dimensional identity matrix as there is only one absorbing state.
 The vector $\mathbf{R}$ shows that we can move into the absorbing state when we are in states $(2,0)$ or $(1,1)$ i.e. there are two cards left on the table.

 This form allows us to calculate the fundamental matrix, $\mathbf N = (\mathbf I - \mathbf Q)^{-1} $.
 This matrix allows us to find the expected number of steps to complete the game when starting from a given state with the formula $\mathbf{N}\mathbf{1}$ where $\mathbf{1}$ is the vector of all ones.
 Although matrix calculations can be expensive, this calculation is relatively inexpensive as sparse matrix calculations on the resulting triangular matrix are very efficient.
 Using $\mathbf Q$ as it is defined in $\eqref{2}$ we find the expected number of steps to complete the game starting with two pairs is the first element of: